DamieBrooks0803/tigergraph-hackathon/README.md

 The Streamlit recommendation app is built using static data added in from the Q1, Q2, and Q3 queries.
 This was because I experienced performance issues when trying to extract the data from the database directly from the app.
 Future improvements would leverage installed queries that can be run automatically with dynamic data.
 I also sampled subreddits: War, Antiwork, and Cryptocurrency.
 Being able to show recommendations from any subreddit would be ideal.
 Finally, if I had a fully working cluster on Tigergraph, I would like to be able to continuously stream Reddit posts every day at 100,000+ records a day to get a bigger view of wider perspectives.
 However, even in the small sample, I think this illustrates the problem and opportunity with analyzing user-generated-content well.

-I did not include comments into my graph other than the number of comments on a page from an engagement perspective.
+I did not include comments into my graph other than the number of comments on a post from an engagement perspective.
 Extending the graph solution to include comments would add in users that maybe don't post their own postings but will more likely comment on an existing post.

 ## Reflections